 There may be instances when a team does not completely agree with a parent in terms of their child’s autism education plan.
 At such times, it is even more important to encourage open lines of communication between a school team and parents.
 Educators must emphasize that a parent is by far the most important advocate for their child.
 Obviously, it is then in the child’s best interest for an educational team and parents to work toward a compromise that can best meet the needs of the child.

 What resources are available to parents to explain their rights to participate in their child’s autism education plan?

 Many resources are available to parents, particularly if they have access to the internet.
 Some resources include:

 - Family Educational Rights and Privacy Act (FERPA)

 - Freedom of Information Act (FOIA)

 We cannot emphasize enough the importance of parental involvement in their child’s autism education plan.
-Parental teaching and involvement for children with autism is essential for a child to progress.
-We have experienced much success in building rapport with parents using the various supports mentioned, with our goal being to motivate parents to participate in their child’s educational plan.
+Parental teaching and involvement for children with ASD is essential for a child to progress.
+We have experienced a lot of success in building rapport with parents using the various supports mentioned, with our goal being to motivate parents to participate in their child’s education.